brian-d-richardson/mismex/README.md

 $Y|\pmb{L},A$, and the dose response curve $\textrm{E}\{Y(a)\}$ evaluated at four points (-2.5, 0.3, 3, 5.8) in the support of $A$.

+The function `fit.gfmla.mccs` returns a list with three items: the parameter estimates, their estimated covariance matrix, and a bias-corrected covariance matrix estimate.
+Below a table is shown of estimates and (crude and bias-corrected) standard errors.

 ``` r
 ## number of MC replicates
 B <- 30